-• The purpose of the project, the problem to be investigated, and the anticipated relevance to juvenile justice and delinquency prevention policy, practice, and theory.
+- The purpose of the project, the problem to be investigated, and the anticipated relevance to juvenile justice policy, practice, and theory. - The number of participating juvenile court jurisdictions and associated youth population, and national estimation of the number of juvenile court cases. - The research design and methodology, including the type of data, archiving strategies, and other methods or procedures.

-- The proposed approach to conducting statistical analyses and disseminating juvenile justice data to the public, and addressing each of the key activities identified in the "Goals, Objectives, Deliverables, and Expected Scholarly Products" section on pages 5- 8. - The expected key deliverables, identified in the "Goals, Objectives, Deliverables, and Expected Scholarly Products" section on pages 5-8.
+- The techniques proposed for conducting statistical analysis. - The expected key deliverables, identified in the "Goals, Objectives, Deliverables, and Expected Scholarly Products" section on pages 5-7. - Any key partners involved in conducting the Archive activities.